 Specific levels.
 There are no specific tests to diagnose or exclude metal fume fever.
 Blood or urine zinc determinations do not have a role in clinical diagnosis of the syndrome.

 Other useful laboratory studies include CBC.
 Oximetry or arterial blood gases and chest radiography are used to exclude other disorders manifested as acute lung injury, if this is suspected.

 Emergency and supportive measures

-Administer supplemental oxygen and give bronchodilators if there is ...
+Administer supplemental oxygen ...